CapitainHolmes/cookbook-project/README.md

 ** .**
 - "As a User I want to see how difficult recipes are to make."
 ** .**
-- "As a User I want to be able to see everything needed in order to make the meals correctly such as, required tools, time length and ingredients."
+- "As a User I want to be able to see everything needed in order to make the meals correctly such as time length and ingredients."
 ** .**

 ## DEPLOYMENT